-If, during an automatic of a manual update scan, the receiver decides a service can be removed from the Service List, it will exclude the service and its service number from the Service List and the Master User List; but it shall preserve the information about the removed service in case a Successor Service is found later (see below) to allow such a Successor Service to take the place of the removed service in the service list.
+If, during an automatic of a manual update scan, the receiver decides that a service can be removed from the Service List, it will exclude the service and its service number from the Service List and the Master User List.
 The service number shall continue to be considered allocated until full confirmation of the deletion of the service by the network operator or by the viewer.

 A service will be considered as removed in case it's no longer present in the NIT actual and the SDT actual.

-In any case, a service cannot be considered as removed due to the absence of the RF signal or in case SI Tables are incomplete/missing (e.g. due to the transmission of a PRBS signal).
+In any case, a service cannot be considered as removed due to the possible temporary absence of the RF signal or in case SI Tables are incomplete/missing (e.g. due to the transmission of a PRBS signal).